-Spondylosis and back pain
+Connection between spondylosis and back pain

 Spondylosis is a common cause of back pain in people over the age of 50.
-The word spondylosis is sometimes means osteoarthritis in the spine, but it can also be used as an overall term to describe age-related degeneration in the spine.
-Although spondylosis can cause back pain in any part of the spine, it mainly affects the joints and the cushions — spinal discs — that separate vertebrae in the spinal column.
+The word spondylosis is a term used to describe a disease caused by age-related degeneration in the spine.
+Although spondylosis can cause back pain in any part of the spine, it mainly affects the joints and the cushions that separate vertebrae in the spinal column.

 How does spondylosis cause back pain?